Stephenkofipoku/battleships_game/README.md

 - [Testing](#)

-Welcome to the Supper battleships game, a Python terminal game.
+Welcome to the Super battleships game, a Python terminal game.

 ## Description
 The Battleships game is a classic two-player board game where each player tries to sink the opponent's fleet of ships.
 Players take turns guessing the coordinates of the opponent's ships on a grid.
 The first player to sink all of the opponent's ships wins the game.